Replicate & Fly cold-start latency

 Fly continues to be excellent.
 The min(machine_boot) I experienced with cold boots was an astounding 2s - and I’d guess that think their cold boot time is probably the best available for GPU providers.

-I’m likely to still use Replicate for their open source / social aspect.
-I’d like to containerize and test out a bunch of embedding models for which code but no API currently exists (mostly SPLADE, more models from sentence-transformers ) and Replicate has a great story for transforming that effort into a public good.
+) and Replicate has a great story for transforming that effort into a public good.
 I’d love to build a universal embeddings API, where it’s trivial to switch the model you’re using in a product.
 With Replicate’s ability to let other users pay for their own usage, it’s the only provider that could support this.
+But if you ask me which provider you should deploy to prod on - it’s probably not Replicate.